T Battery (Shah Sujah's Troop) Royal Artillery

 T Battery (Shah Sujah's Troop) Royal Artillery is an air defence battery of the Royal Artillery that serves with the British Army's 12 Regiment Royal Artillery.
 It is stationed at Baker Barracks, Thorney Island, West Sussex.

 Formed 1838 as Shah Sujah's Troop, it was part of Shah Sujah's force that attempted to restore him to power in Afghanistan.
 After the assassination of Shah Sujah in 1842, the battery was transferred to the Bengal Army of the Honourable East India Company.

 It remained loyal during the Indian Rebellion of 1857 and took part in the Siege of Delhi where its commander, George Renny, won the Victoria Cross.
 In the aftermath, it was transferred to the British Army's Royal Horse Artillery (RHA), eventually becoming T Battery Royal Horse Artillery.
 It took part in the Second Boer War and the First World War (Western Front and in Italy).

 The post-war reductions in the RHA saw the battery revert to the Royal Artillery in 1920.
 In 1926 it was officially granted its Honour Title "Shah Sujah's Troop".
 It then took part in the Second World War (Middle East and Italy again).

 Since the Second World War, it has seen a wide variety of service as anti-tank and anti-aircraft gunners, as a towed and self-propelled anti-aircraft missile battery and as a Headquarters unit.
 It has spent much of that time in Germany as part of the BAOR, but also served in Northern Ireland (Operation Banner) and took part in the Falklands War and the Gulf War.
 The Bty disbanded on the 31/10/1991 with the bulk of the members of the Battery going to 9 Plassey Bty and forming Friday troop.
 Temporarily reroled to Javelin prior to being the first Troop to convert to the new weapon system HVM starstreak mounted on the Stormer AFV.
-The Battle honours and name of the Bty then went to the Regts HQ Bty thus then being called THQ Bty Shah Sukah's Troop RA.
+The Battle honours and name of the Bty then went to the Regts HQ Bty thus then being called T HQ Bty (Shah Sujah's Troop) RA.
+The Army 2020 restructuring saw the Battery relinquish its role as a headquarters battery in 2015 and return to being Self Propelled Air Defence Battery Equipped with the HVM Stormer system.
+170 (Imjin) Battery RA has been reformed to take on T Batterys previous role as Headquarters Battery.